 By Sgt.
 Mike AlbertsDecember 1, 2008

-WHEELER ARMY AIRFIELD, Hawaii (Army News Service, Dec.
-1, 2008) - Forty-two spouses of Soldiers "earned their spurs" during an all-day, multi-task tradition at Wheeler Army Airfield and Schofield Barracks when they participated in the 2nd Squadron, 6th Cavalry's Spouse Spur Ride here Nov.
+WHEELER ARMY AIRFIELD, Hawaii - Forty-two spouses of Soldiers assigned to 2nd Squadron, 6th Cavalry Regiment, 25th Combat Aviation Brigade, participated in 2-6 Cav's Spouse Spur Ride to "earn their spurs" during an all-day, multi-task tradition that included activities at both Wheeler Army Airfield and Schofield Barracks, Nov.
 15.

-The wearing of spurs is a time-honored cavalry tradition of mounted warriors and serves as a symbol of leadership and excellence.
+The wearing of spurs is a time-honored Cavalry tradition of mounted warriors and serves as a symbol of leadership and excellence.
 The tradition of wearing spurs dates back to the days of knights who had to prove themselves in battle or in a tournament to "earn their spurs."
-The spurs, which were worn when the individual was knighted, eventually became a symbol of knighthood.
+The spurs, which were worn when the individual was knighted, eventually became a symbol for knighthood.

-In the past, when a cavalry Soldier, called a trooper, first arrived at his unit, he would receive a horse with a shaved tail.
+In the past, when a cavalry Soldier (called a "Trooper") first arrived to his unit, he would receive a horse with a shaved tail.
 The shaved tail indicated the rider had limited experience, so others would give the new rider more space to maneuver.
 Once the rider was deemed proficient, he was awarded his spurs.
-Today, if a trooper successfully completes a "spur ride" he is awarded silver spurs.
+Today, if a Trooper successfully completes a "spur ride," he is awarded silver spurs.

-A spur ride typically includes tests of military knowledge and skill that demonstrate a trooper's toughness, leadership ability, physical fitness, and technical and tactical proficiency.
-This year's Cav Spouse Spur Ride was organized in that spirit.
+A spur ride typically includes tests of military knowledge and skill that demonstrate a Trooper's toughness, leadership ability, physical fitness and technical and tactical proficiency.
+This year's 2-6 Cav.
+Spouse Spur Ride was organized in that spirit.

-To that end, spouses began the day learning the history of the 6th Cav. followed by an introduction to Army drill and ceremony.
-Spouses then marched to the "wind tunnel" (hanger) and competed in a "drill down" elimination competition where they responded to basic facing movement commands much like a "Simon-Says" elimination event.
+To that end, spouses began the day learning United States Cavalry and 6th Cavalry history, followed by an introduction to Army drill and ceremony.
+Spouses then marched to 2-6 Cav.'s "wind tunnel" (hanger) and competed in a "Drill Down" elimination competition where they responded to basic facing movement commands much like a "Simon-Says" elimination event.

 Next, spouses were schooled in the history and capabilities of the unit's attack helicopter, the OH-58D Kiowa Warrior, as well as other ground weapon systems.
-Afterwards, spouses organized into small teams, donned helmets, and were transported by military vehicles to Schofield Barracks' Military Operations in Urban Terrain site.
-There, spouses practiced room clearing tactics with M-4 carbines and demonstrated radio proficiency in calling for fire support from a Kiowa.
+Afterwards, spouses organized into small teams, donned Army Combat Helmets, and were transported by military vehicles to Schofield Barracks' Military Operations in Urban Terrain site.
+There, spouses practiced room clearing tactics with M-4 rifles and demonstrated their radio proficiency in calling for fire support from a Kiowa Warrior.

-In the afternoon, spouses teamed up to complete an obstacle course, then were transported back to WAAF where they were greeted by family and friends, inducted as honorary Order of the Spur Troopers and enjoyed a unit cookout.
+The second half of the day, spouses worked in teams to complete an obstacle course and were transported back to WAAF where they were greeted by family and friends, inducted as honorary Order of the Spur Troopers and enjoyed a unit cookout.

-"The best part was realizing how strong we all are," said Goldie Harvey.
+"The best part was realizing how strong we all are," said Harvey.
 "It's amazing how strong we can be as a group.
-We usually see each other in more supportive roles, so to see us actually needing to be tough, working and communicating together was really fun.
+We usually see each other in more supportive roles.
+So to see us actually needing to be tough, working and communicating together was really fun.